-The electric brakes on your travel trailer of fifth wheel are similar to those on your automobile; the difference being that they are activated by 12 volt electrical impulse instead of a hydraulic system.
-The impulse comes from a brake controller, which regulates the flow of electrical current to the trailer brakes.
+The electric brakes on your travel trailer or fifth wheel are similar to those on your automobile, however these brakes are activated by 12 volt electrical impulse instead of a hydraulic system.
+The impulse comes from a brake controller which regulates the flow of electrical current to the trailer brakes and is powered by the tow vehicle battery.

-Brakes are usually maintenance free; however, road and driving conditions may at times cause them to grab, drag, or fade.
+Brakes require little maintenance, however road and driving conditions may at times cause brakes to grab, drag, or fade.
 Also, improper grounding of the trailer to the tow vehicle, irregular current, or a short circuit in the wiring system will cause electric brakes to malfunction.
-We recommend that you consult your dealer or local trailer brake specialist on these problems.
+We suggest you consult your dealer or local trailer brake specialist about these and other brake problems.

 Electric brakes should be checked periodically to determine the condition of the magnets and drums, and whether wiring connections are still secure (see manufacturer's instructions).
-Brakes can be adjusted to activate ahead of the tow vehicle brakes for best road control.
-Consult the manufacturer's instructions or your dealer for detailed maintenance and service procedures.
+Trailer brakes can be adjusted to activate ahead of the tow vehicle brakes for best road control.
+Consult the manufacturer's instructions or your dealer for maintenance and service procedures.